universal-ctags/codebase/README.rst

 How to add your code to code base
 ==============================================================

+The code to be added to the code base must have a git repository.

 You have to write a .lcopy file and put it to lcopy.d directory.
 See lcopy.d/linux.lcopy as an example::